bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/record_docs/charsheet_doc.md

 ## Character Sheet Records

-This is an example of a character sheet in this extension:
+This is an example of a character sheet in this ruleset:

 ![Full Character Sheet Example](../images/charsheet_full_example.png)